alkacon/alkacon-oamp/com.alkacon.opencms.formgenerator/readme.txt

 !
 Alternative tool location in the workplace, visibility of tool configurable by module parameter "usergroup".
 !
 Time format of exported csv data may be controlled by module parameter "export.timeformat".
 !
 CSS class attributes are generated form-specific via the new  "Style" configuration option.
 !
-Added module parameter "export.linebreak" for configuration of the line break in exported CSV: Use "windows" or "unix".
+Added module parameter "export.lineseparator" for configuration of the line break in exported CSV: Values are "windows" or "unix".
   For Excel compatibility use "unix" or "excel".
+!
+New math captcha (maptcha) for verfication of human beeings filling out the form.

 1.2.0 - May, 2008
 !
 Added a new Administration Tool under Database Management.